MikeDodaroZen/zenkey-java-sdk/README.md

   }
 ```
 ## Method: **getAuthorization**
+The following input parameters are required for the getAuthorization() API method:
+  - clientId - Obtained by SP during client registration.
+It is the ID that begins with ‘ccid’.
+  - mccmnc - This is a returned property obtained from the optimized discovery-ui process where the user is redirected in order for the user’s phone carrier to be determined based on the user’s selected phone number.
+  - redirectUri - This is the publicly exposed URL of the SP’s application that is making this authorization request.
+It is the URL the carrier will use to get back from the optimized discovery-ui redirect to the SP’s application.
+  - scopes - These are the user info scopes that are selected within the SP’s UI.
+UI (Angular) code discussed later, gives a scopes array that contain default scopes that can be passed to this API call.
+Examples of scopes are address, phone_number, postal_code, and name.

 The **getAuthorization** method, when successful, gets a registered user's `authorization code` and `mccmnc`, which will be used as input parameters for a subsequent call to the **getAuthorizationToken** method.